+Network Design in the Supply Chain: The Role of Network Design in the Supply Chain, Factors Influencing Network Design Decisions, Framework for Network Design Decisions, Models for Facility Location and Capacity Allocation, The Role of IT in Network Design, Making Network Design Decisions in Practice.
 Network Design in an Uncertain Environment: The Impact of Uncertainty on Network Design, Representations of Uncertainty, Evaluating Network Design Decisions Using Decision Trees, AM Tires: Evaluation of Supply Chain Design Decisions Under Uncertainty, Making Supply Chain Decisions Under Uncertainty in Practice.
 Designing Distribution Networks and Applications to e-Business.